CamiBrumi/finalcg/CS4731_LightingExample/README.txt

 - The draw method is called from render and it is where we initialize the buffers and some of the uniform variables from the shaders.
 - The methods smallHanger, bigHanger, cube, quad, newellMethod, triangle, divideTriangle and tetrahedron are used to create the hangers, cubes and the spheres.

 // ** EXTRA CREDIT 1 **
 // I added the feature to be able to move the spotlight along the x and y axis.
 // The keys are the following:
+// 'd' to move the spotlight in the positive X direction
+// 'a' to move the spotlight in the negative X direction
+// 'w' to move the spotlight in the positive Y direction
+// 's' to move the spotlight in the negative Y direction

+// ** EXTRA CREDIT 1 **
+// I added the feature to be able to move the spotlight along the x and y axis.
+// The keys are the following: